 The Christ’s College Director of Admissions visits Singapore at least once a year, and is happy to talk to prospective applicants and their parents, as her schedule permits.

-We encourage you to attend the Christ's Interational Webinar for Maylasia and Singapore, which will give you a good opportunity to find out more about applying to Cambridge from these two countries, and you may like to also attend other online events, and you may like to also attend other online events including the online visit: Christ's College: A look at the Grounds and Facilities.
+We encourage you to attend the Christ's International Webinar, which will give you a good opportunity to find out more about applying to Cambridge, you may like to also attend other online events, and you may like to also attend other online events including the online visit: Christ's College: A look at the Grounds and Facilities.

 We are also normally glad to welcome Singaporean visitors to Christ’s itself.
 See Visiting Christ's for details of how to visit and, if you are going to be in Cambridge and would like to meet with our Admissions Team, please do get in touch.